cepdnaclk/e16-3yp-qurantine-tracker/README.md

 </ul>

   <p>The data taken by this device will be sent to medical officers via a cloud server.
 Then they will analyse these data by using a mobile app.
 After analysing the data medical officers can take necessary actions according to the state of the person wearing the device.</p>

+## Implementation
+<p>Since this device will be used to monitor a person under self-quarantine, all the measurements should be precise.
+For temperature measurements, high precision temperature sensor will be used.
+The location of the person will be tracked using GPS precise positioning.
+The self-quarantined person does not allow to remove the device.
+A notification will be sent to the medical officers when that person is trying to remove the device in unauthorised manner.
+To detect such unauthorised removals, heartbeat sensor will be used.
+If the signals from heart beat sensor stops, medical officer will assume that the device is removed from the person who was wearing it.
+Then medical officer will take necessary action against that person.
+Since this device is not allowed to remove, recharging the battery will be troublesome.
+By using higher life time/ rechargeable batteries and by the battery optimization, there is no need of charging this device frequently.
+For ease of use, this device will be designed as a wrist band and also it will be light weighted.</p>

+## Target Audience
+<p>Target audience of this product is healthcare sector since this device will be used to monitor self-quarantined people.
+We are planning to introduce this product to healthcare sector through the Ministry of Health.
+This device will be used by the people under self-quarantine and mobile app will be used by the medical officers who authorised to monitor the self-quarantine people.
+So, by using this device the medical officers can provide a proper and a responsible service to control spreading covid19 throughout the society.</p>